The full title of this essay is:Â How to Get Rich:Â The Sorely Needed Logical and Structured Essay That Won’t Be Found Anywhere Else Today.

 There are a few more of the items that you mentioned that I will be working on and developing.
 But, more importantly, when I do have my idea I will feel confident in going for it.

 Keep up the great work and I look forward what you have planned for CMC.”

 Youâ€™ll see that itâ€™s all meat and will definitely make you think.

 If youâ€™ve read the preview and have been waiting patiently for months on end for it, itâ€™s finally here!

-After purchase, Paypal will present you with a link that will take you back to a page on my site where you can download the essay instantly.
+After purchase, you’ll see a link on the receipt page that you need to click to take you back to my site where you can download the essay instantly.